 "Where are you from?" he asked in an attempt to extract more information about the brunette's intentions.
 "I've heard that accent before.
 You're not from Japan?"
 Aizawa determined but wasn't positive.

-"I am not," the brunette admitted carefully.
+"I am not," the brunette admitted hesitantly.
 Choosing his words with care.
 His light brown eyes regarding the man before him thoughtfully before continuing.
 "I am from the Land of Fire, though my accent is from my mother's tribe which no longer exists.
 My brothers and I being the last of this bloodline."

 "Land of Fire?
 Where is that?"
 Aizawa asked puzzled.
 Despite his appearance, he was a model student when he attended UA.
 Excelling in all subjects, especially International Hero Politics.
 "That's not a real place," the underground hero argued, his eyes narrowing in suspicion.
 The captured weapon beginning to tighten once more.